dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/laravel-and-shadcn-pagination/en/2025-10-30-laravel-and-shadcn-pagination-en.md

 ### simplePaginate
 As [the official documentation](https://laravel.com/docs/12.x/pagination) explains, the `paginate` method counts the total number of matching records before retrieving them from the database.
-If you don’t need the total record count, you can use `simplePaginate` instead for better performance.
+If you don't need the total record count, you can use `simplePaginate` instead for better performance.

 ```php
 User::simplePaginate(5)